-Here’s a quick history of internet and how the World Wide Web was born.
+Here’s a quick history of the internet and how the World Wide Web was born.

 1989 was the year it all started.
 The World Wide Web (WWW or W3), an information space where documents and other web resources are identified by URLs, interlinked by hypertext links, accessed via the internet has been known simply as the web.

-History of Internet – The Brain Behind the WWW
+History of the Internet – The Brain Behind the WWW

 On 6 August 1991, the World Wide Web became publicly available.
 Its creator, the now internationally known Sir Tim Berners-Lee is the brain behind the birth of the technology which has fundamentally changed the world as we know it.